mauriciopoppe/blog/site/content/notes/mathematics/number-theory/modular-arithmetic.md

 ax - mq = 1
 $$</div>

-This is the exact form of the equation that the Extended Euclidean Algorithm solves where $gcd(a, m) = 1$ is already predetermined instead of discovered using the algorithm
+This is the exact form of the equation that the Extended Euclidean Algorithm solves, where $gcd(a, m) = 1$ is already predetermined, instead of discovered using the algorithm

 {{< snippet file="static/code/math/modularMultiplicativeInverse.cpp" lang="cpp" />}}

 ### Euler's Theorem

-The modular multiplicative inverse can be also found using Euler's theorem, if $a$ is relatively prime to $n$ then
+The modular multiplicative inverse can be also found using Euler's Theorem.
+If $a$ is relatively prime to $n$, then

 <div>$$
 a^{\phi(m)} \equiv 1 \pmod m